 Question Answers' distribution (5 level scale) Mean SD Q4.
 Generally, I hesitate to try out new information technologies.
-The second section of the section of the sect 2.49 1.22
+The second secon 2.49 1.22

 The answers to questions Q1 and Q3 show a general openness towards the use of new technologies (mean values above 3), with most answers in the 3-5 range.
 As for Q2, it is almost perfectly bell-shaped (Gaussian distribution), suggesting that respondents are divided when it comes to being the first to try out new technologies.
 Q4 is formulated in such a way that the semantics of the answers should be reversed, which turns out to be correct (distribution curve and average score of only 2.49).